afiq90/AFBlind/README.md

 Blinds Animation Using UIKit Dynamics in Swift

 #Description
 AFBlinds is a simple blinds animation implementing in Swift using the UIKit Dynamics Framework.
+This version of objective-c based on swift version by mohamad azam https://github.com/azamsharp/AZBlinds.

 #Usage
 ```